agudeloromero/Download_fasta_NCBI/download_viral_taxonomy_NCBI/README.md

 Create and Activate a Conda Environment

 Use the provided NCBI_Taxonomy_env.yml file to set up your environment.

+This script uses Python 3.9 or later.
+Use the provided [NCBI_Taxonomy_env.yml]() file to set up your environment.

 **1. Create the Environment**
 ```bash